-Ask almost any personal trainer (including me) what’s the best way to get a good home workout, and you’ll likely get the same answer: a weight bench and some free weights.
+Ask almost any personal trainer (or ask me) what’s the best way to get a good home workout, and you’ll likely get the same answer: a foldable weight bench and some free weights.

-In this post we review the best compact and folding weight benches you can get for your home gym.
+In this post, we review the best compact and folding weight benches that you can get for your home gym.

 Unlike most home gym machines, a weight bench takes very little space, and most benches we’ll review here are foldable.
 If you live in an apartment or other small space, you can hide them out of sight when you’re not exercising.